Tuk Tuk Cha is one of the most popular Thai Milk Tea kiosk in Singapore, with 10 outlets opened at various shopping malls.

-Opened by the folks behind Bedok Point $1 Thai Boat Noodle, the family-oriented dine-in restaurant diversified to a hipster café takeaway shop.
+Opened by the folks behind Bedok Point $1 Thai Boat Noodle, the family-oriented dine-in restaurant diversified to hipster café style Cha-Yen takeaway shops.

-A tuk tuk was parked in house, modified into a long communal table for dine- in.
-We saw many people taking #OOTD shots with it and uploaded on social media, perhaps wanting their friends to believe that they were in Thailand.
+During its opening days, I saw many people taking #OOTD shots with it and uploaded on social media (Perhaps wanting their friends to believe that they were in Thailand.
+Just kidding.)

 Toppings such as pearl, coconut jelly, caramel jelly and mango pearls were available at an additional $0.50.
-We tried both with and without toppings and preferred the latter for a more unadulterated taste.
+I tried both with and without toppings and preferred the latter for a more unadulterated taste.

-Another signature drink was the Thai Green Milk Tea ($2.80) for regular and $3.20 for a large cup.
-We preferred this to the Thai Milk Tea as it was richer, smoother and sweeter.
+Another signature drink was the Thai Green Milk Tea ($3.00 for regular, $3.50 for a large cup).
+I actually preferred this to the Thai Milk Tea as it was richer, smoother and sweeter.

 Wait.
 Hojicha for $4.80?